Binance Market Update (2022-08-06)

 Binance

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include MOVR, WING, and WOO, up by 26%, 20%, and 17%, respectively.
+Market outperformers include MOVR, WOO, and ACA, up by 27%, 18%, and 16%, respectively.

 Market movers: